Chapter 11:

 Loyalty to the Kingdom

 But not all people are willing to submit to this kingdom.
 Before the Roman governor Pilate, Jewish leaders accused Jesus of "subverting our nation and saying he himself is Christ a king."
 As governor, it was Pilate’s responsibility to defend the sovereignty of Rome against subversives and revolutionaries.
 So he asked Jesus: "Are you the king of the Jews?"
 Jesus answered: "My kingdom is no part of this world.
-If my kingdom were part of this world, my attendants would have fought that I should not be delivered up to the Jews.
+If my kingdom were part of this world, my attendants would have fought that I should not be handed over to the Jews.
 But, as it is, my kingdom is not from this source."
 In effect, Jesus said, ‘Yes, I am a king; but my kingdom is different from yours; it will not be established by political revolt.
 My disciples are not dangerous to you.’
 Although Pilate found Jesus harmless and sought to release him, the mob demanded blood, so he finally gave in to them.
-As governor, he should have defended the innocent, but that was not as important to him as preserving peace in the province. ---John 18:36, Luke 23:2, 3, 20-25.
+As governor, he should have defended the innocent, but that was not as important to him as preserving peace in the province. —John 18:36, Luke 23:2, 3, 20-25.

 The verses quoted above were part of Jesus’ prophecy of the last days.
 So as Christians today, we have to expect our obedience to God to put us at odds with the laws of men at times.
 Loyalty to the Kingdom requires us then to answer as did the apostles: "We must obey God as ruler rather than men."
 (Acts 5:29) Are you ready to take such a stand?